 Sexual harassment is illegal.
-Both state and federal law prohibit harassment of any employee, student, agent or member of the College community by any executive, superior, employee, student or visitor on the basis of sex or gender.
+Both state and federal law prohibit harassment of any employee, student, agent or member of the College community by any executive, supervisor, employee, student or visitor on the basis of sex or gender.
 Sexual harassment is defined under federal law as: "unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:

-1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, vidual's work performance or creating an intimidating, hostile, or offensive working environment."
-29CFR Sec.
-1604.11 (a)
+1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment,